When to Double Down after a Split in Blackjack?

 - Explanation of Casino Rules: Some casinos allow players to double down after splitting a pair, while others do not.
 It’s essential to know the house rules before deciding on your strategy, as this can significantly impact your decision-making.

 - Some Blackjack variants allow double down after a split.
 This is the case for example of Spanish 21, whose rules although close to those of Blackjack, offer more flexibility to players.
+This is also the case in the Atlantic City Blackjack variant.

 - Strategic Considerations: Doubling down after a split can be advantageous, particularly if the split results in a hand with a strong total, like 11.
 For instance, if you split a pair of 8s and then receive a 3, your total becomes 11, making it a prime opportunity to double down and increase your bet on a potentially winning hand.